suikki/simpleSDL/README.md

 > NOTE:
 >
 > There is an issue trying to build SDL using NDK r14 both with ndk-build
-> and gradle (https://github.com/android-ndk/ndk/issues/361).
+> and cmake (https://github.com/android-ndk/ndk/issues/361).
 Make sure you have
 > the latest NDK (at least r15).
 >
-> Also currently (2017-09-13) the latest SDL version from mercurial is needed.
+> Also currently (2017-09-14) the latest SDL version from mercurial is needed.
 > It has some fresh fixes for gradle+cmake build for android.

 You need to have NDK and cmake plugins installed on Android SDK